Asiful-Haque/EventAssist-Volunteering_Platform/README.md

   POST /api/teams/add_teams - Create a new team
   POST /api/teams/see_members - Fetch all members of a team POST /api/teams/see_events - Fetch all events organized by a team
+  GET /api/teams/see_private_teams - Fetch all private groups of each user
 ```